peranakanfrancis/mary/content/ta/home/gallery/index.md

 weight = 66  # Order that this section will appear.

 title = "Gallery"
-subtitle = "YOU ARE PETER, AND UPON THIS ROCK I WILL BUILD MY CHURCH.
-[MATTHEW 16:18]"
+subtitle = "Meet with our Christian brothers and sisters regularly."
 +++

 {{< gallery >}}